Hiroreco/enreco-archive/recap-data/chapter1/day2/edges/liz-kronii-c1d2.md

 Elizabeth was appalled at what she saw—Shakira, kneeling before Tam, acting as nothing more than a servant to this self-proclaimed Queen.
 To Elizabeth, it was disgraceful.
 She had always seen Shakira as a mighty phoenix, a force to be reckoned with—not someone who should be groveling before this foul-mouthed, ill-mannered woman, spewing toxic waste for words.

 Elizabeth saw nothing in Tam that resembled royalty—no honor, no chivalry, no sense of grace.
-In her eyes, this woman was not worthy of being a Queen.
+In her eyes, this woman was not worthy of being a queen.
 And as much as she wanted to never deal with Tam again, she hoped others would eventually see the light as well.

 ["Libestal's forbidden love" by yuuto](https://x.com/yuutomeh97/status/1830490741384356254)